juanelas/bigint-mod-arith/README.md

    const bigintModArith = require('bigint-mod-arith')
    ... // your code here
    ```
- - JavaScript native or TypeScript project
+ - JavaScript native or TypeScript project (including Angular and React)
    ```javascript
    import * as bigintModArith from 'bigint-mod-arith' ... // your code here